5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Dropping_Tables/README.md

 - Select "File" > "New from ACPI"
 - If you dropped the table successfully, it shouldn't be listed.
 As you can see, it's not present:</br>
 	![nodmar](https://user-images.githubusercontent.com/76865553/139952877-ef7d0f85-378d-4c6b-ac9a-efb7118ac4b6.png)</br>
-- The table has been dropped successfully.

-**NOTE**: If the table is still present, you either did something wrong or a table of the same name is present in ACPI folder and is injected by OpenCore.
+- The DMAR table has been dropped successfully.
+If it's table is still present, you either did something wrong or a table of the same name is present in OpenCore's ACPI folder and is injected by OpenCore.

 ### Example 2: replacing the `DMAR` table by a modified one
 - Dump the ACPI Tables as explained at the beginning